Last updated on May 14, 2025

 Control Decks

 Control strategies are the polar opposite of aggro.
-Instead of attacking the opponent as quickly as possible, control decks play the game by preventing the opponent’s deck from winning.
-They use removal and counterspells to interact with the opponent’s strategy and eventually win using more powerful creatures or planeswalkers.
+Instead of attacking the opponent as quickly as possible, control decks prevent the opponent’s deck from winning.
+They use removal and counterspells to interact with the opponent’s strategy and eventually win with more powerful creatures or planeswalkers.

 Midrange Decks